SaarBaror/TriviaGame/README.md

-# TriviaGame
+# Trivia Game
-Trivia game project
+Trivia game project By Saar Bar Or